xirez-d/IST3134-Group-Project/athena_nonMapReduce/README.md

     ROUND(negative_count * 100.0 / total_ratings, 2) AS negative_percentage, -- Negative ratings percentage
     total_ratings
 FROM rating_stats
-WHERE total_ratings >= 100  -- Optional filter: only consider movies with at least 100 ratings
+WHERE total_ratings >= 100  -- Consider movies with at least 100 ratings
 ORDER BY avg_rating DESC;
 ```